parsdrago/restqlite/README.md

 # restqlite

+> ![note]
+>
+> This project is under development and is not ready for production use.
+This may contain bugs and security vulnerabilities.
+Use at your own risk.

 restqlite is a simple REST API for SQLite databases.
 It is a thin layer over SQLite and provides a RESTful interface for interacting with SQLite databases.
 It is designed to be easy to use and easy to deploy.

 ## Features